eric-hermosis/learning-dynamics/index.md

 ## Introduction

-This work aims to develop a fundamental theory of artificial learning that both explains existing optimization algorithms and facilitates their improvement as well as the creation of new ones.
-To this end, only three assumptions were made about a model capable of learning:
+This work aims to develop a fundamental theory of artificial learning that explains existing optimization algorithms, facilitates their improvement, and enables the creation of new ones.
+To this end, we make only three assumptions about a model capable of learning:

 - It can be described by a finite set of parameters.